11524 Scenic Hills Blvd., Hudson, Florida 34667

-Developed by Lennar and U.S. Homes from 1999 to 2007, the 55+ community of Heritage Pines is in Hudson, a laid back town on Florida's central Gulf Coast.
+Developed by Lennar and U.S. Homes from 1999 to 2007, the 55+ community of Heritage Pines is in Hudson, a mellow town on Florida's central Gulf Coast.
 It is less than an hour away from Clearwater and Tampa.

-Spread across rolling hills and peppered with convervation areas, coconut palms and lakes, Heritage Pines has 1,407 single story, attached villas (town homes), single-family homes and estates.
+Spread across rolling hills and peppered with lakes, coconut palms and convervation areas, Heritage Pines has 1,407 single story, attached villas (town homes), single family homes and estates.
 The villas have 1,300 square feet to more than 1,700 square feet, at least two bedrooms and a garage.
 The single-family homes and estates can have as much as 3,500 square feet with four bedrooms and a three-car garage.
 Many residences have an ample master suite with walk-in closets.
 Exterior colors include soft blue, soft orange, soft tan, soft green and more.
 Fairway and conservation land views are prevalent.

-Prices begin in the mid-$100,000s.
+Prices begin in the mid- to high-$100,000s.
 Please verify this price with a Realtor as it is bound to change.
 Some resales come furnished.
 Although there is an umbrella community association, villages within Heritage Pines are self-governing.
 Homes can be maintenance-free or owner-maintained.

 Heritage Pines is gated with 24/7 security.
 The full-time activities director oversees 40 registered clubs with wide-ranging interests, everything from chorus singing and motorcycle riding to theatrical performing.
 Events include health expos, insurance seminars, and AARP driving lessons.